 \section{Proposed image formation model}

-In this section, we introduce the mathematical model of the \gls{mrca} (Section~\ref{ssec:formation_joint}) and its properties (Section~\ref{ssec:formation_properties}) after defining the image formation models of its two main components: the multiresolution sensing (Section~\ref{ssec:formation_degradation}) and the mosaicing (Section~\ref{ssec:formation_mosaicing}).
+In this section, we introduce the mathematical model of the \gls{mrca} (Section~\ref{ssec:formation_joint}) and its properties (Section~\ref{ssec:formation_properties}).
+As a preliminary step, we firstly define the two main component of our image formation models: the multiresolution sensing in Section~\ref{ssec:formation_degradation} and the mosaicing in Section~\ref{ssec:formation_mosaicing}.